raphaelln/analytics/README.md

 ### Files
-- /accidents/retrieve.sh - Download the files from dataprev site and put on the hdfs -/accidents/solution.py - Solution implemented with spark + spark Sql in python.
+- /accidents/retrieve.sh - Download the files from dataprev site and put on the hdfs
+- /accidents/solution.py - Solution implemented with (spark + spark Sql) using python.

 ### Sample output